-6.3 HAII-T - High-Assurance Intelligent Infrastructure Toolkit

-Title: High-Assurance Intelligent Infrastructures

-Problem description: As small, connected devices evolve from being an Internet of Things (IoT) towards a true intelligent infrastructure (II), vulnerabilities in such devices become more and more critical.

-Final goal: Secure-by-design development framework and toolkit supporting the design, development and verification of security-critical, large-scale distributed II systems.

-- Europe: Multiple research institutes in Europe already research the security of the IoT (e.g., Secure IoT) - International: Multiple research institutes and international alliances focus already on research in the security of IoT (e.g., IoT Cybersecurity Alliance).

-Research aspect: Need to investigate possible threats to IIs, besides those affecting individual components; improve the security of OS and applications of IoT devices; provide orchestration framework supporting the security-by-design paradigm, including resilience and privacy protection.

-Industrial demand: There is a huge market for IIs in a variety of domains, e.g., manufacturing, transportation, domotics, health & well-being, smart-cities.
-While the industry devoted to the manufacturing of hardware and software components for individual components (sensors, actuators, networking) is thriving, the full potential of IIs will be achieved only through the provisioning of a secure-by-design development framework for large-scale II.

-Social aspect: IoT technology is already threatening the users' privacy.
-As society will become more and more dependent on IIs, the availability of IIs is also bound to become a natural target for attackers.
-IIs are also likely to become a powerful attack vector (cf. Mirai attack).
-IIs will be widely accepted by society only if the security of their functioning will be ensured.
-Applied privacy-enhancing technologies as a part of a privacy-by-design framework will increase the trustworthy of IIs and IoT services and applications in society.

-Benefit for EU: Virtually all industry sectors in the EU would gain a competitive edge with this technology, as it would enable them to offer secure products to the market.
-Additionally, the products will be natively in line with privacy regulations and standards.
+6.3 HAII-T - High-Assurance Intelligent Infrastructure Toolkit itle: High-Assurance Intelligent Infrastructures Problem description: As small, connected devices evolve from being an Internet of Things oT) towards a true intelligent infrastructure (II), vulnerabilities in such devices become mor nd more critical. inal goal: Secure-by-design development framework and toolkit supporting the design, evelopment and verification of security-critical, large-scale distributed II systems.
+Status Quo: - Europe: Multiple research institutes in Europe already research the security of the IoT (e.g., Secure IoT) International: Multiple research institutes and international alliances focus already International: Multiple research institutes and international alliances focus already research in the security of IoT (e.g., IoT Cybersecurity Alliance). stimated year of completion: 2025 Research aspect: Need to investigate possible threats to IIs, besides those affecting ndividual components; improve the security of OS and applications of IoT devices; provide rchestration framework supporting the security-by-design paradigm, including resilience ar rivacy protection. hdustrial demand: There is a huge market for IIs in a variety of domains, e.g., nanufacturing, transportation, domotics, health & well-being, smart-cities.
+While the industry evoted to the manufacturing of hardware and software components for individual omponents (sensors, actuators, networking) is thriving, the full potential of IIs will be chieved only through the provisioning of a secure-by-design development framework for arge-scale II.
+Social aspect: loT technology is already threatening the users' privacy.
+As society will ecome more and more dependent on IIs, the availability of IIs is also bound to become a atural target for attackers.
+Ils are also likely to become a powerful attack vector (cf. Mirai ttack).
+Ils will be widely accepted by society only if the security of their functioning will be nsured.
+Applied privacy-enhancing technologies as a part of a privacy-by-design framewor i ll increase the trustworthy of IIs and IoT services and applications in society.
+Benefit for EU: Virtually all industry sectors in the EU would gain a competitive edge with the echnology, as it would enable them to offer secure products to the market.
+Additionally, the roducts will be natively in line with privacy regulations and standards.
+WOT Analysis - Strengths: Many EU research institutions are already working on the development techniques that will contribute to the solution. - Weaknesses: Poor security in components. - Opportunities: Strengthening the industry by providing tools for the secure-by-design development of IIs. - Threats: Integration of different techniques is challenging.

-SWOT Analysis

-- Strengths: Many EU research institutions are already working on the development of techniques that will contribute to the solution. - Weaknesses: Poor security in components. - Opportunities: Strengthening the industry by providing tools for the secure-by-design development of IIs. - Threats: Integration of different techniques is challenging.
 The computational complexity of privacy-enhancing technologies.

-Domain (JRC Taxonomy): Security, Audit, and Certification; Cryptology, Data Security and Privacy; Identity and Access Management; Network and Distributed Systems; Software and Hardware Security Engineering; Theoretical Foundations; Trust Management, Assurance and Accountability

-Sector (JRC Taxonomy): Energy; Government and Public Authorities; Health; Maritime; Tourism; Transportation; Smart Ecosystem; Supply Chain; Public Safety
+Domain (JRC Taxonomy): Security, Audit, and Certification; Cryptology, Data Security and rivacy; Identity and Access Management; Network and Distributed Systems; Software and lardware Security Engineering; Theoretical Foundations; Trust Management, Assurance ar Accountability Sector (JRC Taxonomy): Energy; Government and Public Authorities; Health; Maritime; ourism; Transportation; Smart Ecosystem; Supply Chain; Public Safety